Paulson Urges Quick Action on $700 Billion Bailout Plan

 Administration officials and members of Congress were to negotiate throughout the weekend.
 The White House and congressional leaders hoped the developing legislation could pass as early as next week.

-However, even some House conservatives were ready to concede that the package would likely pass through.
+Even some House conservatives were ready to concede that the package would likely pass through.

 Members of the Republican Study Committee, the most conservative bloc in the House, met in a conference call Saturday to discuss the fiscal crisis legislation.
 Attempting to put up a fight despite the odds, the group plans to put together an alternative financial crisis plan, perhaps as early as Monday, that would call for deep spending cuts and be aimed at helping struggling Americans with energy and mortgages.